davepinch/pinchy.cc/content/streams/youre-still-looping-on-your-lsd-trip/3/you-feel-the-change-of-state.md

 ---
 title: "you feel the change of state"
-next: you feel your life as it actually is
+next: you feel your life as it actually was
 type: fragment
 tags:
   - fragment